N8-CIR-Bede/documentation/usage/index.rst

 When connecting to the login nodes, the system has to validate your identity.
-In order to help keep accounts secure, Bede employs a technique called Multi Factor Authentication, where something you know (your password), is combined with something you have (an app on a mobile device, such as your phone).
+In order to help keep accounts secure, Bede employs a technique called Multi Factor Authentication (MFA), where something you know (your password), is combined with something you have (an app on a mobile device, such as your phone).